dettrace/dettrace/README.md

 and determinized by our tracer.

 ## Building
 This project relies on the [libseccomp library](https://github.com/seccomp/libseccomp).
 Please install.
-For hassle free, we reccomend installing from your system's standard repository of packages.
+For hassle free, we recommend installing from your system's standard repository of packages.

 Working on any recent Linux system you should be able to `make` from this directory.